Best Community Colleges in West Virginia

 Blue Ridge Community and Technical College is another of the top community colleges in West Virginia.
 With roots that go back to 1974, the school seeks to foster an environment of affordability and accessibility for its students.

 The education programs at Blue Ridge are broken down into four categories: associate degrees, certificates, certification programs and career advancement education.
-These options mean the college can meet the needs of both transfer students and those seeking a technical education.
+These options cover diverse fields such as business administration and culinary arts and mean the college can meet the needs of both transfer students and those seeking a technical education.
 Financial aid such as scholarships, grants and work-study programs are available to make these academic and career readiness programs more accessible.

 Blue Ridge has its main campus and technology center in Martinsburg.
 There is also a learning center in Berkley Springs.